 While I’m from the midwest (Illinois and Wisconsin), a large majority of my ex-husband’s family is from, and still lives in Iowa.
 Every year they go to the Iowa State Fair, and a few years ago we finally had the chance to join them.
 While there, my ex ate a sandwich from one of those fair carts called a “Guinea Grinder“.

-Finding a recipe for Guinea Grinders on the internet wasn’t as easy as searching for something more widely known.
+Finding a recipe for these Grinders on the internet wasn’t as easy as searching for something more widely known.
 Because this sandwich is really only found in Iowa, there weren’t many search results for the recipe.
 There were a few different versions, but the one I chose was closest to the one my husband enjoyed at the fair.
 They offer it with or without Mozzarella cheese and sometimes with banana peppers.
 I opted for the cheese but left off the peppers to keep it family friendly for the kids.
 The recipe I found called for a French loaf, which is what I used here, but at the fair they used more of an bomber type bun.

 These were really good, easy to make, and as I mentioned, can be easily frozen.
 I did find that the reheated meat mixture seemed saltier after being frozen, so I would suggest adding a bit of water when warming it up the second time around.
 I also used shredded Mozzarella instead of sliced, which the original recipe calls for.
 This is definitely a great addition to my list of ground beef dinner ideas!

 This recipe makes 12 grinder sandwiches.
 I made 6 grinders and froze the other half for another meal.
 You could just cut this in half as well.

 - 1 lb Italian sausage